 The next phase tested a series of completed HCBs, which included the arch concrete and the FRP lids glued to the top of the beams.
 These beams were also tested in a straight configuration with the same clear span.
 The two loading scenarios for these beams involved a single load point of 15 kips at mid-span, and two third-point loads of 12.5 kips.
 As anticipated, the FRP did not contribute significantly to the flexural strength of the overall beam, with the tied concrete arch carrying approximately 80% of the total flexural load, leaving the shell to carry the remaining 20%.
-In comparing the strain registered on the steel itself and the FRP surrounding the steel, there is relatively good strain compatibility in the tension zone (Van Nosdall et al. 2013).
+In comparing the strain registered on the steel itself and the FRP surrounding the steel, there is relatively good strain compatibility in the tension zone (Van Nosdall et al., 2013).

 The final experiments consisted of tests of a three-girder mockup of the fully composite HCB system as would be put in-service at Colonial Beach.
 It is important to note, however, that the bridge mockup did not include any parapet walls nor was there any mechanism to enforce the fixity caused by the integral abutment backwalls that were part of the actual bridge design.
 The AASHTO HL-93 design truck was used as the loading configuration with an additional 33% increase to account for dynamic amplification effects.
 Several simulated wheel path configurations were tested to induce a variety of moment and shear distributions throughout the system.
 Once the beams became composite with the deck, the neutral axis moved up within the deck.
 Thus, the HCB ceased to act as a tied arch, and the concrete arch contributed little to the strength of the system.
-The researchers was also found that the FRP shell and tension steel combined to provide 80% of the total flexural resistance, while the deck accounted for the remaining 20% (Van Nosdall et al. 2013).
-A number of additional findings were also reported by (Ahsan 2012) that have direct relevance to the field testing in this current study including:
+The researchers also found that the FRP shell and tension steel combined to provide 80% of the total flexural resistance, while the deck accounted for the remaining 20% (Van Nosdall et al., 2013).
+A number of additional findings were also reported by (Ahsan, 2012)

+that have direct relevance to the field testing in this current study, described in later sections of this report.

-1. It was determined that the concrete arch does not act compositely with the rest of the HCB system.
+It was determined that the concrete arch does not act compositely with the rest of the HCB system.
 Ahsan (2012) hypothesized the existence of a local bending phenomenon of this thin arch that is accentuated at the unsupported quarter-spans.
 The tension strains registered in the bottom of the arch are not compatible, but quite exaggerated compared to the strains read from the external FRP strain gauges, indicating the existence of this phenomenon.
 Further, there exists a discrepancy between the upper and lower strain readings in the arch also indicating flexure within the arch.
-Figure 2 shows an adaptation of the phenomena described by Ahsan.
-In this theory, the mid-span of the arch is treated as being supported by a stiff spring, as an 8 ft FRP sheet connects the two FRP webs directly beneath the arch conduit.
-From a practical perspective, the purpose of this sheet was to provide a rigid surface to protect the foam formwork from the force of the concrete placed at this location, and preserve the shape of the arch.
-Following this theory, it is easy to see how flexure could be induced throughout the length of the arch, but especially at the unsupported quarter points.
+Figure 3 shows an adaptation of the phenomenon described by Ahsan.

-Figure 2 - Thin Arch Local Bending Hypothesis (Adapted from Ahsan 2012)
+Figure 3.
+Thin Arch Local Bending Hypothesis (Adapted from Ahsan, 2012)